‘SUPERMAN IV: THE QUEST FOR PEACE’

 ‘Superman IV’ has the caped wonder helping to make the world safe from nuclear arms.
 But trouble is afoot as Lex Luthor returns to finish off Superman and builds the terrible menace of Nuclear Man.

 This film is now directed by Sidney J. Furie, his first and sadly only contribution to the ‘Superman’ film series.
-The film was made in 1987 and sadly Christopher Reeve’s final appearance as Superman.
+The film was made in 1987 and is sadly Christopher Reeve’s final appearance as Superman.

 There’s a lot going on for Superman in this when he’s stopping nuclear arms weapons; having some dates with Lois Lane and fighting the menace of Lex Luthor and Nuclear Man.
 It all gets very exciting.